Europe makes big bets on nuclear waste burial

 But given the long-term horizons involved, geological storage also carries risks that are hard to calculate.

-The International Atomic Energy Agency (IAEA) estimated the total amount of discharged spent nuclear fuel to have risen to around 345,000 metric tons (380297 tons) in 2010, up 50 percent from a decade earlier.
+The International Atomic Energy Agency (IAEA) estimated the total amount of discharged spent nuclear fuel to have risen to around 345,000 tonnes in 2010, up 50 percent from a decade earlier.

 "Since radioactive material in storage will remain hazardous for many thousands of years, maintenance — or institutional control — would be required for such periods of time or until permanent disposal is implemented," the IAEA said in a report.